nsping13/GAN-Steerability-without-optimization/README.md

 ## PLUG AND PLAY

-For your conveneint we also uploaded separate modules for directions and walks.
+For convenience we also uploaded separate modules for directions and walks.
 Please see modules.py.
 You are invited to take the module you need and just plant in your code environment.
-It enables orthogonality between the way of extracting the direction and the path.
+This allows using separately methods for extracting directions and methods for constructing walks from given directions.

 ## BigGAN model
 We downloaded the G_ema.pth for the BigGAN model from [here](https://drive.google.com/drive/u/0/folders/1ak7yc1xcDK6lmPH7-DvJ4-rHYmAeqhSw?ths=true), however you can also use the TFhub and the pytorch implementation.
 Please see [here](https://github.com/ajbrock/BigGAN-PyTorch).